Systems Engineer IV

 The qualified candidate has experience in integration and test of space related hardware, including system level test beds.
 Minimum technical qualifications include:

-- Bachelor’s degree in engineering, physical sciences, or mathematics with a minimum of 9 years of professional experience, or Master’s degree with 7 years of experience, or Ph.D with 5 years of experience.
+- Bachelor’s degree in engineering, physical sciences, or mathematics with a minimum of 9 years of professional experience, or Master’s degree in engineering, physical sciences or mathematics with a minimum of 7 years of professional experience, or Ph.D in engineering, physcial sciences or mathematics with a minimum of 5 years of professional experience.

 - Demonstrated skills in designing, implementing, and testing electronic hardware or instruments that are used within complex space systems.